Contains the active ingredient mycophenolate mofetil

 * Not all strengths, pack types and/or pack sizes may be available.

-Each APO-Mycophenolate tablets contains 500 mg of mycophenolate mofetil as the active ingredient.
+Each APO-Mycophenolate tablet contains 500 mg of mycophenolate mofetil as the active

 It also contains the following inactive ingredients: